Our data tells a story. What does your data say?

 Turn your notes into a drawing on a 4x6 postcard.
 Use colors, shapes, or symbols to show the patterns you found.
 On the back, include a short key that explains what everything means.
 Try to be creative and think beyond simple bar or pie charts.

-Drop off your postcard at the Mary Idema Pew Library or the Steelcase Library.
+Submit your postcard at the Front Desk of any GVSU Library location by March 26, 2026.
 If you made a digital postcard, upload it using the online submission form.
-You may sign your first name or initials, but please avoid including your full name or personal information.
+You may sign your first name or initials, but please avoid including your full name.
+Postcard submissions will be displayed on Student Scholars Day and preserved in the University Archives.

 Why Participate?